moizcodebytes/DevOps-DE/Python/TypeCasting_UserInput.md

 ## User Input

-To take the input from user during execution of program we can input() function .
+To take the input from user during execution of program we use input() function .
 By default it takes the value as string.

 syntax : var1 = input()